copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 15**

 - (7:36 PM Traffic Stop) South Sector -- Officer John Ost says when he is off duty he enjoys spending time with his wife and kid.
 He just got back into camping and fishing and tries to get far away without having to worry about work.
 He stops a car with a broken windshield, a missing rear view mirror and expired registration.
 He encounters an uncooperative driver who refuses to answer simple questions, demands a lawyer and attempts to run away.
-Forth Worth Police Officers utilize the services of a snake handler when a slithering serpent is discovered inside a broom closet.
-Officer Watkins spots a partially-clad female dancing in a provocative manner on the hood of a parked car.
+- Fort Worth Police Officers utilize the services of a snake handler when a slithering serpent is discovered inside a broom closet.
+- Officer Watkins spots a partially-clad female dancing in a provocative manner on the hood of a parked car.

 ## CP-1212